Taylor Jenkins Reid: Career

 Reid began her career in film production.
 After graduating from college, she moved to Los Angeles and worked as a casting assistant.
 Reid also worked at a high school before she got a book deal.
 She signed with her first literary agent at age 24.

-Forever, Interrupted, her first novel, was published in 2013.
+Forever, Interrupted, her first novel, was published in July 2013.
+It is about a young woman named Elsie whose romance with Ben ends when he dies in a car accident days after their elopement.
+The story goes on to follow Elsie as she navigates her grief and forms a bond with her mother-in-law, Susan.

 Reid co-wrote the television show Resident Advisors, which premiered in 2015.

 Reid's novel One True Loves was published in 2016.
 The film adaption, released in 2023, stars Phillipa Soo, Simu Liu and Luke Bracey.

 Her novel The Seven Husbands of Evelyn Hugo was published in 2017 to commercial and critical acclaim.
 The novel tells the story of a fictional Old Hollywood star as she reveals the long-held secrets tarnishing both her mysterious life and glamorous marriages.

 Reid's 2019 novel Daisy Jones & the Six recounts, using an oral history format, the ups and downs of a fictional 1970s rock band loosely based on Fleetwood Mac.
 Daisy Jones & the Six won the Goldsboro Books Glass Bell Award in 2020.
 The novel was a finalist for Book of the Month's Book of the Year award in 2021.
 The audiobook version was named one of Apple Books' Best Audiobooks of 2019.
 Amazon Studios developed the book into a miniseries, which debuted in 2023.

 In June 2021, Reid released the historical fiction novel Malibu Rising.
 The book was a New York Times best seller.
 It is currently being adapted by Hulu into a television series.

 Reid's novel Carrie Soto Is Back was published in 2022.
 It is the fourth and presumed final book of Reid's "famous-women quartet" set in California, following The Seven Husbands of Evelyn Hugo, Daisy Jones & the Six, and Malibu Rising.
 Set in the 1990s, Carrie Soto Is Back follows the titular tennis star leaving retirement to reclaim her Grand Slam record.
 Upon the book's release, Reid stated her intention to take an extended break before beginning her next literary project.
 Netflix has taken in for development Carrie Soto is Back, with Serena Williams attached as executive producer.

 Her ninth novel, Atmosphere, was published in June 2025.
 It tells a love story of two fictional NASA astronauts during the 1980s Space Shuttle program.
 While conducting research for the book, Reid spent several months in Houston, Texas, the site of NASA's Mission Control Center.
-NASA’s longest-serving flight director, Paul Dye's memoir's Shuttle Houston, was so key to her research process that she dedicated the book to him.
+Shuttle Houston, the memoir of NASA’s longest-serving flight director Paul Dye, was so key to her research process that she dedicated the book to him.